 And now that the last play has been called and last trophy awarded, all that’s left is a massive void in my weekend lineup.
 Hours of the day no longer filled with team rivalries, tailgates and lazy time in front of the TV.

-I know I’m not the only one suffering from post-season
+I know I’m not the only one suffering